 The Canadian premiere of The Condor and the Eagle will be held at 7 p.m. on Friday (November 29) at the Museum of Vancouver (1100 Chestnut Street).

 The event will include several speakers: cultural preservationist and political activist Cecelia Point of the Musqueam Nation, environmental activist Audrey Siegl, journalist Angela Sterritt of the Gitxsan Nation, and poet Valeen Jules of the Nuučaanuł and Kwakwa̱ka̱wakw Nations.

 The film, which examines how society can follow Indigenous leadership away from fossil fuels and towards greater sustainability, follows four Indigenous leaders, who live along pipeline routes:

-• Melina Laboucan-Massimo of the Lubicon Cree First Nation (Alberta), who is tar sands expansion projects;
+• Melina Laboucan-Massimo of the Lubicon Cree First Nation (Alberta), who opposes tar sands expansion projects;

 • Texas environmental activist Bryan Parras;